GoogleCloudPlatform/jetty-runtime/README.md

 ## Entry Point Features

 The [/docker-entrypoint.bash](https://github.com/GoogleCloudPlatform/openjdk-runtime/blob/master/openjdk8/src/main/docker/docker-entrypoint.bash)
-for the image is inherited from the openjdk-runtime and it's capabilities are described in the associated [README](https://github.com/GoogleCloudPlatform/openjdk-runtime/blob/master/README.md)
+for the image is inherited from the openjdk-runtime and its capabilities are described in the associated [README](https://github.com/GoogleCloudPlatform/openjdk-runtime/blob/master/README.md)

 This image updates the docker `CMD` and appends to the [setup-env.bash](https://github.com/GoogleCloudPlatform/openjdk-runtime/blob/master/openjdk8/src/main/docker/setup-env.bash) script to include options and arguments to run the Jetty container, unless an executable argument is passed to the docker image.
-Addition environment variables are set including:
+Additional environment variables are set including:

 |Env Var           | Maven Prop      | Value                                                |
 |------------------|-----------------|------------------------------------------------------|